Egyptian Arabic: Phonology

 Egyptian Arabic has a phonology that differs significantly from that of other varieties of Arabic, and has its own inventory of consonants and vowels.

 Morphology

 Nouns

-In contrast to CA and MSA, Egyptian Arabic nouns are not inflected for case and lack nunation (with the exception of certain fixed phrases in the accusative case, such as شكراً [ˈʃokɾɑn], "thank you").
+In contrast to CA and MSA, but like all modern colloquial varieties of Arabic, Egyptian Arabic nouns are not inflected for case and lack nunation (with the exception of certain fixed phrases in the accusative case, such as شكراً [ˈʃokɾɑn], "thank you").
 As all nouns take their pausal forms, singular words and broken plurals simply lose their case endings.
 In sound plurals and dual forms, where, in MSA, difference in case is present even in pausal forms, the genitive/accusative form is the one preserved.
 Fixed expressions in the construct state beginning in abu, often geographic names, retain their -u in all cases.

 Plurals

 Nouns take either a sound plural or broken plural.
 The sound plural is formed by adding endings, and can be considered part of the declension.
 For the broken plural, however, a different pattern for the stem is used.